How to start a cleaning business in Florida: License and insurance requirements

 If you’re a sole proprietor, and you want to operate your business using a name other than your legal name, you must file a fictitious business statement, also known as a “doing business as” (DBA) form with the Florida Department of State.

 Not a sole proprietor?
-Partnerships, corporations and limited liability companies operating under a different name than the entity’s legal name also need to file a DBA form.
+Partnerships, corporations and limited liability companies (LLCs) operating under a different name than the entity’s legal name also need to file a DBA form.

 The cost to file a Florida fictitious name registration is $50.